scottstephens/nix-wsl-bootstrap/README.md

    Sane defaults are provided for all of these, you will probably only need to press enter 4 times.

 5. After the installation is finished, enter WSL in the usual manner.
-If it's your only WSL distribution, all you need is `WSL`.
+If it's your only WSL distribution, all you need is `wsl`.
 If you have another installed, you'll need `wsl -d Alpine`.
 If you have another installed and you didn't accept the default distro name, you need `wsl -d WhateverYouNamedYourDistro`.
+To get root access use `wsl --user root`.

 6. Once in the WSL environment, you're ready to git clone any repos you want to work with, and use nix commands to build them.